sourcebots/volunteer-docs/content/codebase/_index.md

 This section is still under development and some parts may be missing.
 {{% /notice %}}

-This page contains a summary of the repositories on [our GitHub][sb-github].
+This page contains a summary of the repositories on [GitHub][sb-github].

 ## Administration